-The parameter "dflux" is used to assign an energy stream to element faces.
-It works similar to the "pres" option.
+The parameters "dflux" and "mflow" are used to assign an energy stream or a mass-flow to element faces.
+They work similar to the "pres" option.
 For example send surf abq dflux 0.5 will assign the flux of 0.5 to all element-faces in set surf.
+And send surf abq mflow 0.5 will assign the mass-flow of 0.5 to all element-faces of the given set.
 If a dataset with nodal values is available it is also possible to use this values instead of using a uniform value for all faces.
 For example send surf abq dflux lc1 e1 will specify the dataset-nr 1 and the entity-nr 1 to be used instead of a uniform value.
 The front- or rear side of the face (pos or neg) is selected with the '+' or '-' parameter (it has to be the last parameter).